A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Introduction

 The contributions of our survey are as follows: \begin{itemize}

 \item We first provide a tutorial that motivates a definition and introduction to the architecture of the Metaverse.
 In our tutorial, we highlight some examples of current implementations and development frameworks for the Metaverse.
-Through this succinct tutorial, the readers are able to catch up with the forefront developments in this topic.
+Through this succinct tutorial, the readers can catch up with the forefront developments in this topic.

 \item We identify key communication and networking challenges towards realizing the \textit{immersive} Metaverse.
-Different from conventional VR/AR, the Metaverse involves massive volumes of user interactions and differentiated services.
+Different from conventional AR/VR, the Metaverse involves massive volumes of user interactions and differentiated services.
 We discuss desirable characteristics of the Metaverse from the communication and networking perspective.
 Then, we survey key communication and networking solutions that will be fundamental towards realizing these characteristics.
-We particularly focus on next-generation communication architectures such as semantic communication.
-Through this, the readers are able to understand how the development of future communication systems can potentially play a significant role in enabling the Metaverse.
+We particularly focus on next-generation communication architectures such as semantic communication and real-time physical-virtual synchronization.
+This way, readers are able to understand how the development of future communication systems can potentially play their roles in the edge-enabled Metaverse.

 \item We discuss key computation challenges towards realizing the \textit{ubiquitous} Metaverse for resource-constrained users at the network edge.
 We survey methods from two classifications of works.
-The first classification of our surveyed solutions leverage the cloud-edge-end computation paradigm to tap on cloud/edge computation resources for resource-constrained users to access the Metaverse.
-The second classification of our work studies selected AI-driven techniques to improve the efficiency of computation, e.g., in terms of reducing processing speed and storage cost.
-Our survey in this section aims to provide general readers with a holistic view of how the Metaverse can be accessed at anytime and anywhere, especially on computation constrained edge devices.
+The first classification of our surveyed solutions leverages the cloud-edge-end computation paradigm to tap on cloud/edge computation resources for resource-constrained users to access the Metaverse.
+The second classification of our work studies selected AI-driven techniques to improve the efficiency of computation, e.g., in terms of accelerating processing speed and reducing storage cost.
+Our survey in this section aims to provide general readers with a holistic view of how the Metaverse can be accessed at anytime and anywhere, especially on computation-constrained edge devices.